 Sleeping Positions: The Good and the Bad

 The website Medical News Today lists the best sleeping positions for your back.
 They say that lying on your back is usually considered to be the best position to sleep on.
 It distributes your weight and minimizes pressure point.
-Sleeping with a small pillow under your knees can help align your head, neck,
+Sleeping with a small pillow under your knees can help align your head, neck, and spine.

 But what about lying on your side?
 This is a very common sleep position but it can cause problems with your lower back, which can be pulled out of position.
 So, it’s recommended that if you sleep on your side, you should get into bed carefully, rolling to one side.
 Then, position a pillow to support your head and neck.
 After this, place another pillow between your knees for even more support and spinal alignment.
 Another way you can support yourself while lying on your side is to sleep in the fetal position.
 Tucking your knees to your chest actually straightens out your back.

 Common Sleep Problems & Tips To Help